Qarj/WebImblaze/MANUAL.md

 information.
 This configuration parameter takes a list of 5 delimited values that correspond to:
 `:servername:portnumber:realm-name:username:password`

+The port number typically will be 80 for `http://` requests, and 443 for `https://`.

+Sometimes the port number is specifically mentioned in the url - for example the default Apache Tomcat port is 8080.

 Note that you specify the delimiter with the first character.

 ```xml